Women in Informatics

 We have a long history of opening doors for women and girls in informatics, from the classroom to the laboratory.
 We achieve this by considering the different life situations and interests of women and men in research and teaching.
 The actions we take to foster the advancement of women make an impact and raise awareness in every stage of life.

 To inspire female pupils, we offer and participate in low-threshold introductory programs such as Massive Open Online Courses (MOOCS), Daughter’s Day, FIT info events, techNIKE-Workshops, online mentoring, ADA and its “Diary of a Computer Scientist”, and the dedicated introductory course “Programming For Female First-Year Students”.

 In Student Life

 We support and promote our female students with measures that aim at highlighting and rewarding female excellence, and with raising awareness among students and faculty alike: We award the annual Siemens Award for Excellence and the Helmut Veith Stipend to excellent female students, hold lectures on gender awareness and offer dedicated student research assistantships.

 We are convinced that to bring more women into our faculty, we need to take a variety of actions.
 We regularly post job openings specifically dedicated to the promotion of female researchers.
-Since 2006, we have filled more than ten post-doctoral and created four PhD positions.
-We have established a tenure track position exclusively for women, introduced a mentoring program for female researchers, promote women’s participation at conferences, and implemented a women’s quota for visiting professorships.
+Since 2006, we have filled more than ten post-doctoral and created four doctoral positions.
+We have established a tenure track position exclusively for women, introduced a mentoring program for female researchers, promote women’s participation at conferences, and implemented a women’s quota for guest professorships.